sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 drawing me back and is worth recalling:

 * The type system while nowhere near Haskell has a LOT to offer.
 It mostly fits in my head unlike Haskell
-* The language has arguably better fundamental choices: no `undefined`, simpler exceptions (Haskell exceptions are vexing!)
+* The language has arguably better fundamental choices: no `undefined`, simpler exceptions (Haskell exceptions are vexing!), reliable backtraces
-* A simpler runtime: The haskell runtime has a ton of C-code!
+* A simple enough runtime (compared to, say, Haskell)
 * Lack of laziness (controversial opinion but this is my preference!)
 * The compiler/type checker is super-fast and everything just feels responsive, lightweight and fast.
 I read somewhere that in terms of compilation speed/type system features ratio, it is probably best in class.
 I agree with that!